-COURTHOUSE PLAZA I has been designed and constructed to meet or exceed applicable building code requirements for the safety of tenants and visitors.
-Nevertheless, certain situations may occur that require a prompt response from building staff and tenants prior to the arrival of first responders for both their personal security and welfare, as well as the protection of their premises.
+Courthouse Plaza has been designed and constructed to meet or exceed applicable building code requirements for the safety of tenants and visitors.
+Nevertheless, certain situations may occur that require a prompt response from building staff and tenants prior to the arrival of first responders for their personal security, welfare, and protection of their premises.

-It is important to note that the life safety and property protection systems in place at COURTHOUSE PLAZA I will only provide the designed security benefit if people respond accordingly.
+It is important to note that the life safety and property protection systems in place at Courthouse Plaza will only provide the designed security benefit if people respond accordingly.

 Floor wardens are the first lines of defense in an emergency.
-A comprehensive allhazards plan, training, and effective communications are keys to effective emergency response.
+A comprehensive all-hazards plan, training, and effective communication are keys to an effective emergency response.

-This manual will provide a summary of the life safety systems in the building followed by actions steps to be taken in the event of the following emergencies:
+This guide will provide a summary of the life safety systems in the building followed by actions and steps based on best practices to be taken in the event of the following emergencies:

 - General Evacuation

-- Fire and Non-Fire
+- o Fire and Non-Fire

-- Shelter-in-Place
+- ❖ Shelter-in-Place

 - Medical Emergency

 - Power Failure

 - Bomb Threat

 - Hazardous Materials Spill

 - Tornadoes

 - Earthquake

-- Elevator Entrapment
+- Elevator Malfunction or Entrapment

 - Active Shooter

 - Workplace Violence

-This manual should be:
+This guide should be:

-- Read

-- Understood

-- Reviewed periodically

-- Followed by everyone in the tenant's organization
+- Read - Understood - Reviewed periodically and updated as necessary - Adhered to by all within the tenant's organization